-Chapter 30B was enacted in 1990 and resulted from collaboration among the Office of the Inspector General, the Massachusetts Association of Public Purchasing Officials, the Massachusetts Association of School Business Officials, the City Solicitors and Town Counsel Association, and local officials to adapt the American Bar Association’s Model Procurement Code to reflect specific Massachusetts practice and case law.
+Chapter 30B was enacted in 1990 and resulted from collaboration among the Office of the Inspector General, the Massachusetts Association of Public Purchasing Officials, the Massachusetts Association of School Business Officials, the City Solicitors and Town Counsel Association (now the Massachusetts Municipal Lawyers Association), and local officials to adapt the American Bar Association’s Model Procurement Code to reflect specific Massachusetts practice and case law.

 The contracting procedures in Chapter 30B are based on three premises:

 1. Uniform contracting procedures promote competition and fairness.
 Chapter 30B clarified and demystified local contracting for vendors competing for contracts and for citizens observing the process.